 Rivette praised this as a quasi-sci-fi film whose relentlessly stiff, lifeless presentation creates a brutal worldview.
-Lang's biographer attributes that barren vibe to Lang's worn-down disinterest and Dana Andrews always being hungover.
+Lang's biographer attributes its barren vibe to Lang's weary disinterest and Dana Andrews always being hungover.
 If they're both right, that means you can collapse ass backwards into a noir gem.
-The social issue is a red herring—this experiment proposes a robotic world where all men are guilty.
+The social issue is a red herring—this experiment proposes a robotic society where all men are guilty.

 The master leaves Hollywood the same way he entered, by inquiring on America's death penalty.
 It's a slow burn, one that may seem like a rethread of past glories, but the reward is worth it.
 Lang manages to make a film where everyone is simultaneously innocent and guilty.
 It's also obviously autobiographical, as the old man who is against the penalty and who launched this whole affair is clearly a stand in for Lang.